top of page

 logo_temporary_white_bw_transparent.png

-The Ambeessadors, Apis Arborea, Cheyanna Bone, Spikenard Farm Honeybee Sanctuary, and Carlisle Vandervoort are producing the 2026 edition of Learning from the Bees.
+The Ambeessadors, Cheyanna Bone, and Spikenard Farm Honeybee Sanctuary are producing the 2026 edition of Learning from the Bees.

 "Learning from the Bees" is a trademark of the Natural Beekeeping Trust.
 2026 conference logo by Silke Meyer (www.salzundhonig.de).